dtamayo/reboundx/doc/add_effect.rst

 Adding A New Effect
 ============================

-REBOUNDx aims to be modular, so that when adding your own new effect, you don't have to get into all the low-level code details.
+REBOUNDx aims to be modular, so that when adding your own new effect, you don't have to get into all the low-level code details (in ``core.c``).
 You just have to write your effect following the REBOUNDx layout, and rely on REBOUNDx to appropriately store, access and call it at the right time.
 Here we will code the ``radiation_forces`` effect as an example.